Featuring Tour of Flanders and Paris Roubaix

 The Tour of Flanders is a living monument to cycling thanks to its past winners and demanding parcours.
 Hard men shine through this race typically hit with snow, wind and/or rain… Men like Rik Van Looy, Eddy Merckx, Roger De Vlaeminck, Tom Boonen and Johan Museeuw.

-We are assuming the race route will be similar to the 2016 event which will include a final section of 75 kilometres built around three loops on the Oude-Kwaremont and Paterberg in combination with the Koppenberg and Kruisberg.
+We are assuming the race route will be similar to the 2017 event which will include a final section of 75 kilometers built around three loops on the Oude-Kwaremont and Paterberg in combination with the Koppenberg and Kruisberg.

 This loop is concentrated around four crucial hills in the Flemish Ardennes, all within a stone’s throw of each other.
 The ultimate final, being ten climbs and two cobbled sections followed by a straight line to the finish in Oudenaarde, will see only the strongest survive to battle out the finish.